SvenMaack/KT-Aurora/aurora/libs/css/src/commonMain/kotlin/css/base/browser/Readme.md

-These interfaces can be used to check browser support.
+These can be used to check browser support.